Fibre and wholegrains

 - gluten free oats*

-- muesli (check the Food and Drink Directory for gluten-free versions)
+- muesli (check the Food and Drink Information for gluten free versions)

 |Food||Amount of fibre (g)|

 |Baked beans, 80g||5.2|

 |Dried apricots, 30g||2.5|